Food affordability.Food security.Food sovereignty.

 A Canada-First Food Policy That Actually Puts Canada First

-Ottawa talks food security and economic reconciliation, then blocks Indigenous-led domestic food production while approving more oil tanker traffic on the same coast.
+Ottawa talks food security and economic reconciliation, then blocks Indigenous-led domestic food production while seeking to expand natural resource sectors along the same coast.
 One standard for everyone.
 Keep the food supply Canadian.

 Check the Knowledge Center →